psychemedia/sin-eater-resources/src/_folklore_1892.md

 >
 > The Secretary read a short paper by Mrs. Murray Aynsley on "The Sin Eater", and a discussion followed, in which the Rev. C. Swynnerton and Mr. E. S. Hartland took part.

-As to what the topic of the paper might have been, or as to why Mrs. Murrary Aynsley was not present or able to read the paper at the meeting herself, a letter apparently dated in July 1892, but not published until the September, 1893, issue of *Folklore*, [Volume IV, No. III, p398-399](https://archive.org/details/folklore04folkuoft/page/398/mode/2up?q=hartland), from one *"H. G. M. Murray-Aynsley"* of *"Srinagar, Kashmir"*, appears to be claiming that several traditions spanning the Mediterranean to Central Asia all bear some thematic relationship to that of the sin-eater tradition:
+As to what the topic of the paper might have been, or as to why Mrs. Murray Aynsley was not present or able to read the paper at the meeting herself, a letter apparently dated in July 1892, but not published until the September, 1893, issue of *Folklore*, [Volume IV, No. III, p398-399](https://archive.org/details/folklore04folkuoft/page/398/mode/2up?q=hartland), from one *"H. G. M. Murray-Aynsley"* of *"Srinagar, Kashmir"*, might provide some clues.

+In it, Mrs. Murray-Aynsley appears to be claiming that several traditions spanning the Mediterranean to Central Asia all bear some thematic relationship to that of the sin-eater tradition.

+She begins by quoting Dr Schuyler, whose *Turkistan* we have seen mentioned briefly, several times before in our journey in the context of the *iskachi*.

 ```{index} triple: Folklore (journal) ; correspondence, 1892-3 ; Murray-Aynsley,  H. G. M.
 :name: FLKLR:correspondence:1892:aynsley
 ```
-> The Sin-Eater. —
+> The Sin-Eater.
 >
 > In his work on Turkestan, [Vol. ii, p.
 28.]
 Dr. Schuyler speaks of a custom existing in that country which is worth noting in connection with Mr. Sidney Hartland's paper on this subject in the June number of FOLK-LORE, 1892.
 "Life in Ach Kûrgân", Dr. S. says, "was rather dull, amusement there was none, all games being strictly forbidden.
 Such things as jugglery, dancing, and comic performances are, I am told, forbidden in the Kanate, the licentious Khan having seen the error of his ways, and having put on, for his people at least, the semblance of virtue.
-Of praying there was very little ; occasion- ally in the afternoon at sunset some few pious individuals would spread out a rug and make their supplications to Allah.
+Of praying there was very little ; occasionally in the afternoon at sunset some few pious individuals would spread out a rug and make their supplications to Allah.
 One poor old man, however, I noticed, who seemed constantly engaged in prayer.
 On calling attention to him, I was told that he was an *iskachi*, a person who makes his living by taking upon himself the sins of the dead, and thenceforward devoting his life to prayer for their souls.
 He corresponds to the sin-eater of the Welsh border."

->
+ Mrs. Murray-Aynsley then describes a variety of India behaviours she has apparently observerd that relate in some way to "sin processing":

 > In Kashmir, on the borders of Central Asia, where the present writer now is, it is the *living*, apparently, who need a *sin-eater*.
 >
 > We have just passed through a terrible visitation of cholera ; when the outbreak was at its worst, the deaths in the native city rose to nearly three hundred daily.
 An order then came from the Maharaja (who was at Jamu, his second capital [The chief town of a fief belonging to the Maharaja of Kashmir's progenitors for two or more generations before Kashmir was given over to that family]) that a couple or more bulls were to be bought, and driven for some hours round and about the streets and the lanes of the city, and then turned out loose to wander at will, in order to remove the pestilence.